- 1 The Best Things to do in NYC Alone

 If you’ve never seen the amazing view from the top of an observation deck in New York City, you’re missing out!

 I have a whole post dedicated to helping you choose which observation deck you should visit on your day alone in New York.

 28. Take the Staten Island Ferry to the only outlet shopping mall in the city

 The Staten Island Ferry runs from Battery Park in Manhattan to St. George on Staten Island.
 The 40-minute voyage is totally free and provides a fantastic view of the Statue of Liberty.

 Once you reach Staten Island, take a short stroll through the ferry terminal to the Empire Outlets, New York City’s only outdoor outlet shopping center.

-You can definitely spend a few hours alone here by checking out the stores and shopping!
+You can definitely spend a few hours here in New York by yourself by checking out the stores and shopping!

 Whether or not you’re a cookie connoisseur, I’ll bet there’s a New York City cookie you’ve been longing to try.
-This might be the sweetest option on this list of things to do in NYC alone.
+This might be the sweetest option on this list of things to do in NYC on your own.

 Although my personal favorite is Chip City in the West Village or Astoria, I have friends who swear by Schmackary’s and Levain cookies.
 Take yourself out for a sweet treat and enjoy.